ProseMirror/website/pages/guide/collab.md

 ## The `collab` Module

 The [`collab`](##collab) module exports a [`collab`](##collab.collab)
-plugin, which will take care of the tracking of local changes, receiving of remote changes, and indicating when something has to be sent to the central authority.
+function which returns a plugin, which will take care of the tracking of local changes, receiving of remote changes, and indicating when something has to be sent to the central authority.

 ```javascript
 var EditorState = require("prosemirror-state").EditorState